 There is no permanent cure yet for treating HIV/AIDS, so it is our responsibility to look out for ourselves.
 The way one can first prevent themselves from being infected is by getting vaccinated.
 It is important to get tested in your adult life if you have multiple sexual partners and also get your partner tested for the same.
 The other way is being monogamous.
 The most used form of prevention is having protected and safe sex and using condoms that creates a barrier for transmission.
 Do check for sterilized needles in case you decide to get a tattoo or injected.
 Lessen the use of alcohol and drugs as that is anyway weakening and altering the immune system.

-Ans.
 In the early stages of HIV infection that leads to AIDS, the immune system only weakens so it is not an auto-immune disease.
 But during the later and final stages, the workings of the immune system are similar to that of an auto-immune system where it works against itself.
 And in such cases, the body of the individual is susceptible to many more diseases.
+AIDS, a disease found in immune deficiency disorder, is caused by HIV and weakens the human immune system.
+Autoimmune diseases, on the other hand, are where the immune system turns, attacking healthy cells.

-Ans.
 The HIV infection results in many symptoms that make the body weaker day by day.
 But some do not even suffer those symptoms and they may live longer than the ones showing severe symptoms.
 In any case, it is important to take medications that are prescribed to reduce the severity of symptoms and live a little longer.
 The best way is to keep healthy and lead an active lifestyle as much as possible.
+Although the death toll from AIDS has dropped dramatically around the world, this situation increases the risk of contracting a fatal disease — potentially leading to death.
+No treatment or cure is present for HIV.